karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     ```

 - [ ] Task 6: Create a global variable for the pipeline
-  - Create a new file named `buildPipeline.groovy` under the `vars` directory.
+  - In the Jenkins Shared Library repository, create a new file named `buildPipeline.groovy` under the `vars` directory.
   - Define a global variable that represents the entire pipeline.
   - Call the extracted stage functions from the global variable.
   - Example: